 Understand Your Needs: Basic objectives

 Before you do anything you must ask yourself the following questions and determine how the answers relate to your existing kitchen and to your plans for a remodeled kitchen.
-How much time do you spent in the kitchen?

 How much of the physical kitchen do you need to replace?